The Grassroots to Professional Pipeline - What Actually Contributes to Player Success

 The Uncomfortable Truth

-Most of your players won’t become professional footballers.
+Most of your players will not become professional footballers.

 Statistically, the pathway is brutal: